A Surprising Strategy to Improve Student Behaviour

 Who would have thought that by increasing levels of positive reinforcement office referrals for inappropriate behaviour would reduce?

-- Students were hearing additional reminders of appropriate behaviour when teachers reinforced other students and described their behaviour.
+TWO: Students were hearing additional reminders of appropriate behaviour when teachers reinforced other students and described their behaviour.